 David Lebowitz is a seasoned attorney with experience representing a diverse mix of individuals and organizations in civil rights cases, class actions, and commercial disputes at the trial and appellate levels in both state and federal courts.
-In his civil rights practice, he has successfully represented wrongfully convicted exonerees, victims of law enforcement brutality and misconduct, people facing housing and employment discrimination, victims of sexual assault and harassment, and children and people with disabilities subjected to abuse and mistreatment.
+In his civil rights practice, he has successfully represented wrongfully convicted exonerees, victims of law enforcement brutality and misconduct, people facing housing and employment discrimination, survivors of sexual assault and harassment, and children and people with disabilities subjected to abuse and mistreatment.
 A member of New York City’s LGBTQ+ community, David frequently represents children and adults who have been bullied and harassed at school or work, denied housing opportunities, or otherwise discriminated against because of their sexual orientation or gender identity.
 David has also represented employees and consumers in complex class actions against businesses and non-profit institutions, as well as plaintiffs and defendants in commercial matters involving breach of contract and business torts.

 Before helping to found KLLF, David handled civil rights and commercial cases at a premiere New York boutique litigation firm.
 He previously clerked for the Honorable Kim McLane Wardlaw of the United States Court of Appeals for the Ninth Circuit and worked with the NAACP Legal Defense Fund and the ACLU National Prison Project.
 David received his law degree from Yale Law School, where he represented prisoners in solitary confinement and received the Michael Egger Prize for best student Note or Comment on current social problems for his work on prosecutorial misconduct.